Meet our ESE staff

 Please contact Ms. Mitchell at 313.494.8820 or via email at email@example.com for any questions...

-If you have questions for Ms. Dye and Ms. English, they can be reached at 313.494.8820.
-You can also contact them via email at email@example.com or firstname.lastname@example.org
+If you have questions for Ms. Dye and Ms. Ali, can be reached at 313.494.8820.
+You can also contact them via email at firstname.lastname@example.org or email@example.com.

 Mrs. Taylor is the ASD teacher for lower elementary at Thurgood Marshall Elementary-Middle School.
 She works with an ASD assistant to complete a plethora of daily educational, social and emotional tasks throughout the school day.
 Mrs. Taylor’s main goal with her assistant is to prepare their students for life outside the classroom.
 She will learn the student's communicative style and, with the help of Ms. Lewis gently introduced them to a more socially acceptable way of communication.
 In her class, sign language and pictures are apart of their daily schedule, especially for non-verbal students.
 She implements a lot of modeling throughout the day to help show students the appropriate way to handle difficult situations as well as teaching socially acceptable behaviors.
-Students are involved in small steps daily educational task analysis.
+Students are involved in small steps in daily educational task analysis.
 The task analysis is often repeated until the ASD students can complete the task independently.
 Mrs. Taylor utilizes a SMART Interactive board in her classroom.
 She had noticed more student engagement and increased comprehension.
 With this technology, students with limited coordination and mobility can feel successful because the board is controlled by touch.
 Their technology is very beneficial to her visually impaired students.
 Mrs. Taylor looks forward to the milestones being reached with this latest technology in her class.
 Please contact Mrs. Taylor by telephone at 313.494.8820 or via email at firstname.lastname@example.org.

 Ms. Angela Chin